tjaditya/adityatj.github.io/cfd-car-geometry.md

 ![Velocity magnitude – Ground section](/assets/projects/cfd/results/velocity-underbody.png)
 Velocity profile - Underbody section

-Velocity magnitude contours at multiple vertical sections, illustrating the evolution of flow acceleration from the ground plane to the roof.
+*“Velocity magnitude contours at multiple vertical sections, illustrating the evolution of flow from the ground plane to the roof.”*

 ### Mid-Plane and Side Periphery Flow Behavior